ErpNetDocs/tech/modules/logistics/wms/index.md

 # WMS

-For larger warehouses with multiple locations where real-time tracking of stock availability is essential across warehouse locations, we utilize the **Warehouse management system**.
+For larger warehouses with multiple locations where real-time tracking of stock availability is essential, you can take advantage of the **Warehouse management system**.

 ![picture](pictures/WMS_View_21_02.png)